If you're looking for a stainless steel cookware set, start here.

 Handles should also, ideally, be made of stainless steel.
-Plastic and resin handles might be easier to grip, but they simply do not hold up to years of kitchen use.
-This is why top quality brands have stainless steel handles (and lids, but that's another topic).
+Plastic and resin handles might be easier to grip, but they do not hold up to years of kitchen use.
+This is why good quality cookware brands have stainless steel handles (and lids, but that's another topic).

 Helper handles: Remember that larger and heavier pieces should have a helper handle for easy maneuvering.
 This is essential, especially for anyone who has trouble moving heavy pots around:

 Most pieces in a set aren't going to be large enough to need a helper handle.
 However, when you augment your set with a 12-inch skillet, a 5-quart sauté pan, or a cast iron skillet, be sure the piece has a helper handle.
 We guarantee you'll appreciate it when you're moving a big pot full of chili, poaching liquid, chicken breasts, or...you get the idea.